CarbonPhosphate/cpPiesMod/README.md

-# CarbonPhosphate More Pies Mod
+# Pies Mod

+This mod adds some cute pies, similar to vanilla cake blocks!
+The wonderful textures were all made by @EyfilListeny on twitter!